 A knee walker can actually make a vacation even more fun for the child.
 Kids often get frustrated by using crutches especially traversing long distances such as theme parks.
 This is why using a knee scooter is a fun alternative.
 You child will love scooting around the parks and vacation destinations.

 If you have recently had a child or small adult who has been injured, then the great news is you can rent a knee walker from us!

 Further Reading: How to Rent a Knee Scooter for Theme Parks in Orlando

 As an amazing alternative to crutches the knee scooter will make your vacation better than you ever could have imagined!

 Best Knee Scooters Models for Children

 All knee scooter models feature adjustable height knee pads and handlebars, however not all models can cover the same height ranges particular at lower heights.
-The three best models for children are The Swivelmate, Knee Walker Jr. and Free Spirit Knee Walker
+The three best knee scooter for kids are the Swivelmate, Knee Walker Jr, and the Free Spirit.

 The Knee Walker Jr.